 - If you are a marketplace small group, encourage your men to be actively involved in a Bible-believing church.

 - Once a level of trust has been established in the group, give men an opportunity to share their personal stories.
 This is a powerful way to deepen connections and encourage each other.

 FREE RESOURCE FOR CHURCH LEADERS: Click here to download a PDF handout to help equip your small-group leaders.
 This two-page handout should be printed on one page, two-sided, and distributed at a leader meeting.

 Value is what makes a group last.
 Every time a man shows up, he has decided not to do something else.
 Most men have many choices, so your small group has to meet both their real and felt needs or it won’t last.

 So what do men find valuable?
 Life can be brutal.
 Every day men must manage their lives against the Fall.
 Because life is so hard, men need to be encouraged.
 They need a hug from God.
 They need the human touch.
 And this, while wearing the skin of a loner.

 The mega-answer?
 Care.
 Caring greases the create-capture-sustain engine of discipleship.
 Men will come if they sense you really care about them.
 If they don’t, they will eventually drift away—but rarely tell you why.

 You will know you have succeeded when you hear men saying things like, “I really feel like my group cares about me personally,” “The leader makes sure I get a chance to air my thoughts,” and “I cannot believe how my life is changing.”

-(A version of this article written by Patrick Morley was first published 10 years ago and then re-posted in 2013.
-Since it is as relevant a topic as ever, we’re re-posting it here with minor edits.)
+(A version of this article written by Patrick Morley was first published in 2009.
+Since it is as relevant a topic as ever, we’re re-posting it with some new additions.)